Is Shrimp Cocktail Safe During Pregnancy? (Updated 2026 Guide)

 What to Avoid

-• Raw or undercooked shrimp (risk of listeria, salmonella, and parasites)
+• Raw or undercooked shrimp - risk of listeria, salmonella, and other foodborne pathogens

 • Shrimp from unknown sources or with questionable freshness

-• Cocktail sauces with sodium benzoate if you're consuming large amounts
+• Cocktail sauces with sodium benzoate preservative when possible

 Most Common Ingredients in Shrimp Cocktail Products